Basket is empty

 High Visbility

-There are 3 classes of garment type based on the levels of conspicuity they provide.
-On all garments the retro-reflective tape must not be less than 50mm wide.
+There are 3 classes of hi vis garments based on the provided levels of visibility.
+On these hi vis garments the hi vis reflective tape must not be any less than 50mm wide.

 |